rochus-keller/OberonSystem/README.md

 Here is a binary version of the Oberon IDE for Windows: http://software.rochus-keller.info/OberonIDE_win32.zip.
 Just unpack the ZIP somewhere on your drive and double-click OberonIDE.exe; Qt libraries are included, as well as this version of the Oberon System.
 To run it, open the project in the IDE using CTRL+O and then press CTRL+R, or right-click to open context menus and select the commands from there.

 The implementation is platform independent.
-It can be built on all platforms where Qt 5 is available (e.g. Linux, macOS, FreeBSD, Raspberry PI, etc.).
+It can be built on all platforms where LuaJIT and Qt 5 are available (e.g. Linux, macOS, FreeBSD, Raspberry PI, etc.).
+Here is a binary for macOS: http://software.rochus-keller.info/OberonIDE_macOS_x64.dmg.

 For more information about the Oberon IDE and LuaJIT bytecode compiler see https://github.com/rochus-keller/Oberon/blob/master/README.md